brohitbrose/strategy-games/niya/README.md

 ### Rules

 1. Arrange the tiles, preferably at random, in a 4x4 grid.
-2. The red player moves first by replacing a tile with a red token.
+2. The RED player moves first by replacing a tile with a RED token.
 Only on this first move, this tile *must* come from the border, i.e. the inner 2x2 square is forbidden.
-3. The black player moves second.
+3. The BLACK player moves second by replacing a tile with a BLACK token.
 Although the "border rule" no longer applies, an even stricter rule is now in play *for the rest of the match*: every move must now match either the "plant" or the "poem" of the move before it.
 4. Players alternate turns until one of the following conditions is met:
     - A move forms a complete row, column, diagonal, or 2x2 square of one color.
     The player who made this move wins.